 Exploring possibilities for a better e-commerce experience

 Amazon is an existing e-commerce app.
 It is online retailer, manufacturer of e-book readers, and Web services provider.
 I redesigned their department and shopping experience to provide users with personalized features.
+This was a personal project for the Google UX Design Certification course.
+The project duration was 2 months.
+I used Adobe XD to create the mockups.

 To begin my research, I began to look for critical user reviews about the Amazon app on the App Store (iOS).
 The purpose was to observe user’s behavior in regards to their shopping experience.
 From the reviews, I filtered out potential biases versus reviews that describes specific features in detail.
 This is to ensure that the users are providing genuine feedback instead of biases against the brand in general.